zeranecatamco/Student-Webpages/1st-period/robert-w/README.md

 ### 4. would be my personal website... but.....
-I'm sorry, i didn't get the css for this updated before the end of wednesday (the due date for the project). maybe if i get to it i'll update the website tommorrow and fix add it to the others.
+I'm sorry, i didn't get the css for this updated before the end of wednesday (the due date for the project). maybe if i get to it i'll update the website tommorrow and add it to the others.

 ## Links